 There comes a time when you have to stop learning and start doing.

-You can call it execution, implementation or just doing.
-But whatever you call it doesn’t matter.
+You can call it execution, implementation, or just doing.
+But what you call it doesn’t matter.

 The actual doing does!

 As I spoke at events, I noticed something very interesting.
 I was seeing the same people year after year.
-They would always be glad to see me, would take copious notes (every time!) and tell me afterwards how much they enjoyed my presentation (again!).
+They would always be glad to see me, would take copious notes (every time!), and tell me afterward how much they enjoyed my presentation (again!).

 After a while, I began to wonder, are these people even applying what I’m teaching them?